Windows Installer uses control events to manage the installation dialogs and the controls on them. The are two types of control events:

 This event is used to publish a string which represents the feature's description in a SelectionTree control (like the one in "CustomizeDlg").
 It can affect only the controls located on the same dialog box as the SelectionTree control.
 The description text is the one set in the Feature Properties page.
 A Static Text control which subscribes to it can show the string to the user.

-This event is used to delete obsolete item description text or to disable buttons that have become useless for a SelectionTree control (like the one in "CustomizeDlg").
+This event is triggered only when the selection tree control has no nodes.
+It is used to delete obsolete item description text or to disable buttons that have become useless for a SelectionTree control (like the one in "CustomizeDlg").
 It can affect only the controls located on the same dialog box as the SelectionTree control.

 This event is used to publish the path for the highlighted item.
 It can affect only the controls located on the same dialog box as the SelectionTree control.
 A Static Text control which subscribes to it can show the path to the user.